Tomato basil soup is one of my favorite summertime treats and one I enjoy when the tomatoes are red and ripe!

 One of our favorites was his tomato basil soup with a red wine crouton.
 It was just amazing!
 It was one of those dishes which is a revelation.

-But it was seasonal so it was only available a few months a year, and not even much then it all depended on how he felt about the tomatoes that week.
+But it was seasonal so it was only available a few months a year, and not even everyday since it all depended on how he felt about the tomatoes that week.
 What was a person to do who loved the soup and wanted more?
 If you’re me, it was time to figure out how to make it at home.

 To make tomato basil soup, saute onions then add canned roasted tomatoes and simmer until tender.
-Puree the soup smooth, then top with basil, olive oil, croutons, and parmesan cheese.
+Puree smooth, then top with basil, olive oil, croutons, and parmesan cheese.

 The first thing I did was switch to canned tomatoes.
-During those few weeks a year when local, ripe tomatoes are available you can totally roast fresh tomatoes and make soup, but this soup is for ALL the year!
+During those few weeks a year when local, ripe tomatoes are available you can totally roast fresh tomatoes, but this soup is for ALL the year!
 (I’ll give you amounts and times for fresh, don’t worry.)

 However, I didn’t want just any tomatoes.
-I wanted intense, fire roasted tomatoes since that was going to give me the best flavor and be the closest to the original soup.
+I wanted intense, fire roasted tomatoes since that was going to give me the best flavor and be the closest to the original.

-There are a number of brands out there which sell fire roasted tomatoes, but my favorite is Muir Glen Fire Roasted Tomatoes.
+What brand to use?
+There are a number of brands out there, but my favorite is Muir Glen Fire Roasted Tomatoes.
 I buy either the whole or the diced and have been happy with the results.

 The second thing I did was to decide on the onions and garlic.
 Just tomatoes or tomatoes with a bit of garlic wasn’t quite right.
-What the soup needed was a fair amount of onions to balance the flavors.
+What it needed was a fair amount of onions to balance the flavors.
 One white onion diced up is just perfect.

 The third thing I did was to decide on the correct ratio of stock to tomatoes.
 You don’t want so much stock that your soup is thin but not so little you’re eating tomato sauce.
 It’s a balance!

 As for the type of stock, it’s up to you.
-We’re meat eaters here so chicken stock is something I always have in the house and I tend to use it in soups.
+We’re meat eaters here so chicken stock is something I always have in the house and I tend to use it in recipes.
 However, I do use vegetable stock sometimes for us (and always if I’m serving a vegetarian/vegan!).
-Either will make a great soup so long as you like the flavor of the stock and you pick a low or no sodium variety.
+Either will be great so long as you like the flavor of the stock and you pick a low or no sodium variety.

-By limiting the amount of salt in the stock you can control how salty the final soup ends up being.
-It is much better to add some salt to balance the flavors and perk it up than to be dealing with over-salted soup.
+Why low/no sodium?
+By limiting the amount of salt in the stock you can control how salty the final recipe ends up being.
+It is much better to add some salt to balance the flavors and perk it up than to be dealing with over-salted soup from salty stock.

 Here is where things get fun!
-And where I most closely follow the original restaurant soup.
-That soup was as much about the toppings as it was about the tomatoes.
+And where I most closely follow the original restaurant soup which was as much about the toppings as it was about the tomatoes.

 Making red wine croutons fairly straightforward and 100% worth it!